Glenn Stok is a systems analyst with a Master’s Degree in Computer Science. This informative article is based on his professional insight.

 - Log into your AdSense account.

-- At the top, click “+ New URL channel” and enter the URLs of your Hubs.
+- At the top, click “+ New URL channel” and enter the URLs of your pages.

-You can enter one at a time or multiple URLs, one per line.
-The Performance Reporting feature works best when you give it your entire set of hub URLs.
+You can enter one URL or multiple URLs, one per line.
+The Performance Reporting feature works best when you give it your entire set of URLs.
 I do not recommend typing each URL.
 It’s too easy to make mistakes.
-Either copy and paste each URL or make a complete list of them and paste the entire set all at once as I'll explain in the next section.
+It's better to copy and paste each URL.
+Enter them one per line, as shown in Figure 2 below.

-When done it should look similar to the sample below.
+When done, it should look similar to the example in Figure 3 below.

 How to Manage Your URL Channels

-It’s important to keep your list of URLs up to date:
+It’s essential to keep your list of URLs up to date.

-When you publish new hubs, remember to immediately add them to the list so you begin tracking data on it from the start.
-You can even add the URLs of Q&A pages to track them too.
-Just remember that Google will only track up to 500 pages.
+When you create new pages on any of your websites, remember to add them to the list immediately to begin tracking data from the start.
+Note that Google will only track up to 500 pages.

-I find it useful to notice what the total at the top is, before and after deleting and adding, just to be sure I didn’t mess up.
-It’s right above the “Actions” button as shown below in figure 5.
+I like to pay attention to the total URLs I have in my list, before and after deleting or adding them, to be sure I didn’t mess up.
+You'll see that total right above the “Actions” button, as shown below in Figure 4.

 How to View Your AdSense Earnings Reports

-After data has been accumulating for a while, your reports will show you everything you need to know about the revenue success of each hub.
+Now that you completed all the prerequisites, we can get into the exciting part.
+After data has been accumulating for a while, your reports will show you everything you'll want to know about the revenue accruing on each page where you have ads.

 There are many ways to view your reports:

-• To view earnings¹ details for each individual hub:
+- To view earnings details for individual pages:

 How to Sort the Data